PHOT 0010. History of Photography

 Hours: 54 lecture

-Historical and thematic survey of photography as an art form and communication tool from its invention to the present.
-Explores various critical perspectives including aesthetic and design principles, influential themes, periods, and photographers.
-Investigates technical considerations, photography's role in the development of mass culture and other societal influences.
+Historical survey of photography as an art form and communication tool from its invention to the present.
+Explores various perspectives including photography as an art form and a technology, influential themes, periods, and photographers.
+Investigates technical considerations, photography's role in mass culture, and other societal influences.
 (CSU, UC)

 PHOT 0028.
 Independent Study